 RAHAF is a platform for women, the word RAHAF is Arabic which means ‘The delicate’.
-Throughout its posts, you will find discussion and issues are raised that concern Muslim Women, with an emphasis to highlight the Middle Eastern’s women experience.
-Women from everywhere can find pleasures in what RAHAF has to offer.
+Throughout its posts, you will find discussions and issues that concern women from everywhere, with an emphasis on the experiences of women in the Middle East, I also discuss the Fashion Industry.

-As the creator of RAHAF, I was born in Jordan from two Chechen parents, while growing up I had the chance to live in several Arab countries which were an enriching experience for me.
-My life moved on and after working for several big companies I decided to start a new journey went to study for my Master degree.
+As the creator of RAHAF, I am Jordanian with a Chechen background, as I was growing up I had the chance to live in several Arab countries which were an enriching experience.
+My life moved on and after working for several companies I decided to start a new journey, so I went to study for my Master’s degree.

 The dissatisfaction goes on, the delicious foods and nice restaurants that are recommended as a weekend refuge are replaced with a source of wondering and has its only existence in the imagination (because that can be a 24-hour flight and thousands of dinars for tickets).
 Not to mention the career advice you get when the entire economic and cultural system you live in can’t accommodate to what these financial and career experts have to offer so you’d be able to achieve your goals, and this is when RAHAF was born.

 I look forward to having this journey with you my Readers.
-RAHAF was the brainchild of someone who thought there is something missing in the everyday culture of her life and did something about it.
+RAHAF come to you from someone who thought there is something missing in the everyday culture of her life and did something about it.